 Sun screen shades are great for reducing heat and glare while still keeping the view.
 Some can also keep out mosquitoes, and you’ll be able to enjoy your meals without being bothered by pesky bugs.
 I recommend and sell solar screen shades from Insolroll.
 They are effective, well made, and durable.
 See how Insolroll shades work.
 Because less solar energy enters the building, window shades on the exterior work more efficiently than shades on the interior.
 The color of the fabric, as well as the openness of its weave, are important factors in a fabric’s performance.
 I could go on, but this is getting pretty technical.

 6. Curtains, billowing in the breeze:

 At Adrette, we call drapery panels for exterior use “curtains.”
 In my opinion, outdoor fabric panels add softness to any space, and they help block the intense heat of the sun.
-At the same time, they are lightfast (not prone to discolor), and they also offer additional privacy from neighbors.
+At the same time, they are lightfast (meaning not prone to discolor), and they also offer additional privacy from neighbors.
 The simple curtains, shown in the photo below, hang from swing-arm hardware on the patio in our backyard, and they very effectively moderate the bright morning sun.
 When not needed, we just swing them out of the way.

 7. Veggie & Fruit Planters for something fresh to nibble on:

 I love starting my mornings with picking and eating fresh strawberries, as I’m watering our plants.